 - Other: Configure logging, accounting and other overhead to a minimum appropriate for your environment.

-Starting in Slurm 14.11 there was work done to improve the speedup of the database which makes turning accounting off a minimal improvement in performance.
-If using the SlurmDBD even greater speedup can be achieved by setting the CommitDelay option in the slurmdbd.conf
+Turning accounting off provides a minimal improvement in performance.
+If using SlurmDBD increased speedup can be achieved by setting the CommitDelay option in the slurmdbd.conf

 You might also consider setting the 'Purge*' options in your slurmdbd.conf to clear out old Data.
 A Typical configuration would look like this...